 A century ago radio was a novel concept and not much in use.
 Recorded history stretches back of order ten millennia, to roughly the point where the present ice age (which stretches back at least about a hundred millennia) entered its present interglacial phase (in which only the North polar sea and the South polar continent are ice-locked).
 The duration of such inter-glacial interludes is generally of order ten millennia.
 We have archeological records stretching back significantly further than those ten millennia – though only of the things that survive for such time-scales.

 Boats tend not to survive in the archeological record, as (prior to the last two centuries) they're made of perishable materials: however, evidence survives of dugout canoes as far back as 8 millennia ago.
-This is more indicative of how long evidence of past things survives than as evidence of how long folk have been making boats: there is little reason to doubt folk have been making boats for much longer than this.
+This is more indicative of how long evidence of past things survives than as evidence of how long folk have been making boats: there is little reason to doubt folk (such as the early European farmers, below) have been making boats for much longer than this.
 Human settlements on islands (some remote, some separated from their mainlands by strong currents) long before this are hard to explain unless fairly large groups arrived roughly together.
 Better designs of boat are less durable (for reasons intimately connected to what's better about them): if evidence of some type reaches back as far as such evidence could be expected to survive, it does tell us folk have had them for at least that long – but doesn't tell us that folk didn't have them earlier – possibly much earlier.

 I encourage the reader to consider entries below in a similar light; while some may indeed be roughly the earliest instances of what they desccribe, for others there may simply be no surviving evidence of earlier instances.
 Where time reliably destroys evidence of some human activity, we cannot confidently assert that folk weren't doing it before our oldest proof of them doing it – we can only assert they have been doing it for at least that long.

 The Neolithic era, a.k.a. new stone age.
 Sources vary as to when it starts and ends.
 Archeologists have found buildings from at least 11 k yr ago.
 People began living in relatively permanent villages and domesticating crops and (other) animals.
-In time some villages grew and their people built larger structures that strongly suggest social organisation, although initially without signs of a hiearchy.
+In time some villages grew and their people built larger structures that strongly suggest social organisation, although initially without signs of a hierarchy.
 Around 10.8 k yr ago there was a significant shift in culture accompanying technological innovations, while domesticated species start to show significant differences from their wild-type cousins.
 Around 8.5 k yr ago, possibly driven by a few centuries of cooler, drier climate in The Middle East, that region's larger settlements broke up in favour of smaller settlements, just as the arrival of pottery paved the way for the eventual invention of writing.
 This dispersal doesn't appear to have involved a major drop in total population, or the complexity and extent of trade networks in the region.

 Çatalhöyük (Çatal = fork (in a path), höyük = mound), in Anatolia, was inhabited, moving from the large mound to the small mound around 8 k yr ago, with a population fluctuating from 3 to 8 k.